Supporting LGBTQ+ young people: Charlie’s story

-As Action for Children marks LGBT+ History Month, celebrating how far we’ve come, we must also shine a light on young people of all identities today, their challenges and triumphs.
+At Action for Children, we shine a light on young people of all identities – their challenges and triumphs.
 We thank Charlie* for sharing her story

 Growing up for Charlie wasn’t easy.
 Throughout her childhood, she witnessed drug and alcohol abuse in her home.
 At one point, she was taken into foster care with her younger siblings.